AsBaZa/Hotel-Clustering-v2/README.md

 ### 3. Clustering buttons

-These buttons change the clustering method used in this study and consequently, the medoids of the [Clustering plot](#clustering-plot) change when the user interacts with these buttons.
+These buttons change the clustering method used in this study and consequently, the medoids (the representative elements of the group) of the [Clustering plot](#clustering-plot) change when the user interacts with these buttons.
 (More information about clustering methods can be found in [Clustering methodology](#clustering-methodology)).

 Depending on the size of the screen, the appearence may change.